WPTechInnovation/wpw-doc-dev/docs/python27.md

 You can try the examples by running the examples in two different console windows.
 Or, if you're installing on two separate devices, they must be one the same network that allows UDP broadcast traffic.
 Make sure you're using rhw Online Worldpay (OWP) files rather than the Worldpay Total (WT) ones.

-*   In the first window, run `python runConsumerOWP.py`
+*   In the first window, run `python runConsumerOWP.py`.
-*   In the second window, run `python runProducerOWP.py` OR `python runProducerCallbacksOWP.py`
+*   In the second window, run `python runProducerOWP.py` OR `python runProducerCallbacksOWP.py`.
-*   The two smart devices should communicate with each other and make a payment
+*   The two smart devices should communicate with each other and make a payment.

 ## See the payments